-136. We expect a provider to consider whether it is able to evaluate the outcomes of individual activities within an intervention strategy and the outcomes of the whole intervention strategy.
+- 144. We expect a provider to consider whether it is able to evaluate the outcomes of individual activities within an intervention strategy and the outcomes of the whole intervention strategy. - 145.
+The expected cost of the evaluation for each intervention strategy should be included in the total cost of the intervention strategy investment calculation.